 • Ask for dressing on the side

 • Don’t order anything that is deep fried!
-If you wanted to, you could always ask them if it’s possible to pan fry or grill instead.
+If you really want the item anyway you can always ask them if it’s possible to pan fry or grill instead

 • Don’t be shy to ask questions about a meal or take/swap something over.
 Most places are happy to help.

-• If you are going to have 3 courses – share and entree & desert with someone, or have 2 entrees – one for entree and one for main
+• If you are going to have 3 courses – share an entree & desert with someone, or have 2 entrees – one for entree and one for main

 • You don’t have to eat everything on your plate.
 Remember to eat slowly and chew your food.
 When you are full, stop!